lanl/KeNary/README.md

 See the folder **Reproduce Figures** for relevant files to recreate the figures presented in Stricklin et al. (2025).

+The folder **Paint Data** contains the different .csv files used in the analysis presented in Stricklin et al. (2025).

 ## Attribution and Copyright

 If you use any of the KeNary framework or results in your work, please cite the following paper: